dakydaky/ConsentBridge/docs/ux/swagger-demo-journeys.md

      }
      ```
    - Expected response: `202 Accepted` with application `id` and `status: Accepted`.
-   - Behind the scenes: record is persisted with receipt payload from MockBoard; signature verification is currently stubbed (AcceptAllVerifier).
+   - Behind the scenes: record is persisted with receipt payload from MockBoard; signature verification is now enforced.

-4. **Retrieve application status**
+4. **Review via API**
    - Endpoint: `GET /v1/applications/{id}`
    - Expected response: `200 OK` with receipt and audit fields showing the forwarded application.